Telecommunications Technologist

 Telecommunications technologists work for:

-With time on the job technologists may advance to become supervisors or managers.
+With time on the job, technologists may advance to become supervisors or managers.

-The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Salaries for telecommunications technologists vary a lot.
+Salaries for telecommunications technologists vary widely.

 Wages* | Low (5th percentile) | High (95th percentile) | Average | Median |